Things IBM invented or that wouldn’t exist without it:

 But in addition to a dedication to precision, you learn about your products’ place in the wider world.
 Making better meat grinders, clocks, microphones, scoreboards, typewriters, and punch cards requires you to learn about metallurgy and material durability, Meyerson said: “The materials you make these things out of determine their lifespan.”

 Precision also translates into efficiency.
 IBM’s punch card system, which used cards made partially out of silica to withstand countless punches and insertions, would wear down the slots they were inserted into.
-IBM needed to make systems that could hold up after hundreds of thousands of clockings-in and out.“One of the things about IBM that’s sort of unique is that our history serves our future.”
+IBM needed to make systems that could hold up after hundreds of thousands of clockings-in and out.

 It’s not wildly different from ensuring you have systems in place to prevent your cathode-tube computing machines or your server farms from overheating.
 It comes from building up a history of expertise, of trial and error, on how materials interact together, whether they are slicing cheese or parsing electrons.
 And a lot of those areas of expertise are just as relevant when talking about efficiently running a business with Watson in 2015 as they were with punch card systems in the 1960s.
 It’s just about organizing the data you have as well as you can, and finding the signal through the noise.